 10. Silver Apollo Shark

-Unlike a lot of freshwater aquarium sharks, the Silver Apollo Shark tend to swim near the surface.
+Unlike a lot of freshwater aquarium sharks, the Silver Apollo Shark tends to swim near the surface.
 They spend a lot of time tracing the upper waters to search for food, though they may explore the bottom for prey.

 Its dorsal fin is quite large but is located near the tail, creating a unique profile.
 Its pointed snout even has some whiskers too!
 Moreover, their torpedo-like body is usually olive green, complemented with a dark stripe that runs along its length.